uwmadisoncals/cals-main-plugins/ml-slider/readme.txt

 * Initial version

 == Upgrade Notice ==
-* 3.12.1 : Update now if your slideshow stopped working in 3.12.0
+* 3.13.1 : Upgrade now if you are seeing a PHP notice on your site